 Shaokang Jiang, Jimmy Koppel, Michael Coblenz

-Plateau Workshop (Plateau 2025, Accepted).
+Plateau Workshop (Plateau 2025).

 Jude Rayan, Shaokang Jiang, Nishant Balaji, Jinmao Wang, Ian Gross, Cole Biehle, Steven P.